Prevent Joint Pain

 A healthy diet keeps a lot of medical discomforts at bay; it’s not just a tip to prevent joint pains.
 Drink a lot of water and eat of calcium-rich foods like dairy, fish, green leafy vegetables etc. Boost your bones with some supplements:

 As we grow old, our bones will wear out little by little – there is no escape to that.
 The wearing is faster in women than men.
-This is why, once you are 30-35 years old, reach out to an Orthopaedic Specialist and take advice on what supplements you may need.
+This is why, once you are 30-35 years old, reach out to an Orthopaedic Doctor and take advice on what supplements you may need.
 He may suggest you a few pills for added minerals like calcium, magnesium etc. or some other vitamins to prevent joint pains or other damages.
 Now that you know how to keep your joints happy, there’s nothing to stop you from doing it.
 Take care of your joints so that they’re not in pain.